hedgemybets/rhasspy-hubitat/README.md

 ## Installation

 The following are basic instructions to set up the environment, configure and install the software:
-1. Setup Rhasspy hardware with *good* microphone, computer and speakers.
+1. Setup Rhasspy hardware with a **good** microphone, computer and speakers.
 Instructions are at https://rhasspy.readthedocs.io/en/latest/installation/
-2. A key configuration for Rhasspy is that its MQTT event broker's IP port has to be available on your networ so the Python code can listen for intent events.
-If you are using docker (highly recommended), I have included two docker commands in this repo that set this up.
-The only difference between the two is that one is for interactive use where the docker messages come to the console.
-The other starts docker as a background process.
+2. A key configuration for Rhasspy is that its MQTT event broker's IP port has to be available on your network so the Python code can listen for intent events.
+If you are using docker (**highly recommended**), I have included two docker commands in this repo that set this up (at least for Linux).
+The only difference between the two is that start-rhasspy.sh is for interactive use where the docker messages come to the console.
+The other, start-rhasspy-d.sh starts docker as a background process.
 The latter will likely be how to set up Rhasspy to run whenever your computer boots or restarts.
 3. Using the Rhasspy web interface, edit sentences.ini with the items you want to control in Hubitat.
 An example configuration is in this repository.
 Be sure to use the exact device names defined in Hubitat.
 4. Test your Rhasspy system using the web interface to be sure that the intents are being recognized and variables are being passed as required.
 5. Install the Maker API app on your Hubitat hub and configure the devices you want to make available for Rhasspy to control or check status on.